redspark-io/RSRealmHelper/README.md

 try! realmHelper.update(employee)
 ```

-If you need to increment your identifier, normally the primary key property, you need to call a function with the name of  the parameter you need to increase.
+If you need to increment your identifier, usually the primary key property, you need to call a function with the name of  the parameter you need to increase.

 ```swift
 let employee = EmployeeRealm() try! realmHelper.save(employee, incrementProperty: "id")
 ```

-To update a attached realm object, you need to open a write block and update the properties.
+To update an attached realm object, you need to open a write block and update the properties.
-Write block send a instance of realm if you need to create something in particular.
+Write block sends an instance of realm in case you need to create something in particular.

 ```swift
 let employee = EmployeeRealm()